KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ::: warning Important

-This command must be executed at the initiation of each MM2 instance.
+This command must be executed at the initiation of each AtomicDEX API instance.
 Also, AtomicDEX software requires the `mm2` parameter to be set for each `coin`; the methods to activate the parameter vary.
 See below for further information.

 :::